Recent tensions in Israel and the Middle East found local believers gathering for a national day of fasting and prayer last Shabbat.

 The IDF does not draft Arab citizens, but the Aweida family considers it an honor for their children to serve in the Israeli Army.
 "I guess we are not ‘normal’ Arabs," said Aweida.
 "What a wonderful thing to pray to the One who keeps Israel to watch over our soldiers."

 According to Pastor Aweida more and more Messianic soldiers are not ashamed to share their faith in the army.
 "This is what we have been praying for for years!" he said.

 Arab and Hebrew music gave a worshipful atmosphere as Jews prayed for Palestinians and Arabs prayed for the Jewish nation.
 Jewish leaders cautioned against calling for judgement on Israel’s enemies.
 Prayers for Iran centered around crying out for salvation for the Iranian people.
 Significant time was also given to interceding for protection and courage for believers in all the Arab nations surrounding Israel.

-A number of Gentile Christians joined the local believers including a television crew from Yeshua’s Harvest Ministries.
-Director Matthew Wilson filmed the event hoping to get more Christians involved in supporting the local believers by giving them an inside look at the Messianic body in Israel.
+A number of Gentile Christians joined the local believers including a television crew.
+They filmed the event hoping to get more Christians involved in supporting the local believers by giving them an inside look at the Messianic body in Israel.

-One member of Wilson's camera crew broke down in tears as the Israeli body cried out for salvation for Israel.
+One member of the crew broke down in tears as the Israeli body cried out for salvation for Israel.
 "I was so touched by their passion for their own people," she said.
 "I wish we could pray like that in my own church."